What Is Unearned Revenue?

 To illustrate how unearned income works in the business world, here’s an example:

 Fictional company XYZ sells a movie streaming service that costs subscribers $60 up front for a full year of the service.
 When the customer pays $60, the owner of XYZ enters $60 as a debit to cash and $60 as a credit to unearned revenue.
 The full $60 would need to be recorded as unearned service revenue on the company’s balance sheet.
-As each month of the annual subscription goes by, the monthly portion of this total ($12) can be deducted and recorded as business revenue.
+As each month of the annual subscription goes by, the monthly portion of this total ($5) can be deducted and recorded as business revenue.

 The Takeaway

 Unearned revenue is money received by a company for a service or product that has yet to be provided or delivered.
-These advanced payments are recorded on a company’s balance sheet as a liability because they represent a debt owed to the customer.
-Once the product or service is delivered, unearned revenue becomes revenue on the income statement.
+These advance payments are recorded on a company’s balance sheet as a liability because they represent a debt owed to the customer.
+Once the product or service is delivered, unearned revenue becomes earned revenue on the income statement.

 Unearned revenue can benefit your small business because it boosts your company’s cash flow and gives it the cash needed to cover your operational expenses.
-For unearned income to become earned income, however, your company must deliver the promised product or service to the customer.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.